neu-se/covey.town/FEATURE.md

 ![Add friend visual 2](docs/user-story-3/friend2.png)

+- Notes:
+  - After the recipient of a friend request accepts the request, they don't show up on the requester's friend list.
+  - After the recipient accepts the friend request, joins a town, and leaves, the newly added friend disappears from the recipient's friend list.
 ## User Story 4:
 ### Town User List:
 Once a user has joined a town, at the top of the screen (above the displayed “world map”), the user will see a list of all users in the town, excluding themselves.
 If they are alone in the town, the list will look as follows: